At a glance

 Normally, our brain processes the images sent by both eyes equally.
 This is needed for the best possible vision.

 In some children, though, one eye is favored by the brain because it provides a sharper image.
-As a result, the brain neglects the images from the other eye, which affects the child's visual development.
+The brain then ignores the images from the other eye.
+As a result, the child's vision doesn’t develop properly because the information from the weaker eye is no longer used.
 This is known as amblyopia, or “lazy eye.”

-If your child has a squint or you think he or she may have an eye problem, it is important to have it checked out by an eye doctor.
-Difficulties recognizing objects may also be a sign of lazy eye.
-They may, for instance, have to hold toys or other things very close to their eye to see them properly, or always turn their head to one side.
+If your child has a squint or trouble recognizing things, it could be a sign of lazy eye.
+They may, for instance, have to hold toys or other objects very close to their eye to see them properly, or always turn their head to one side when looking at things.

 Amblyopia develops when the two eyes keep sending such different images to the brain that the brain can’t merge them into one.
 The most common cause of this is a squint (strabismus).
 If a child has a squint, one eye will look straight ahead while the other looks up, down or to the side, so it is taking in a completely different image.
 In an effort to avoid seeing double, the brain often blocks out the images from the eye that doesn’t see as well, and relies on just one eye.

-About 60 to 70% of children who have a squint have a lazy eye, compared to only 2% of children who don’t have a squint.
+About 60 to 70% of children who have a squint have a lazy eye because of this, compared to only 2% of children who don’t have a squint.

 Refractive errors are another common cause of amblyopia.
-They make the image that appears on the retina blurry.
+They make the image that appears on the retina of the eye blurry.
 There are three different kinds of refractive error:

-- Far-sightedness (hyperopia): The eye can only focus clearly on objects that are far away.
+- Farsightedness (hyperopia): The eye can only focus clearly on objects that are far away.
+When looking at things close-up (e.g. when reading) the lens can’t bend the incoming light enough, for instance because the eyeball is too short.

-- Astigmatism: Everything appears blurry because the lens or the cornea is deformed.
+- Astigmatism (not shown in the illustration): Everything appears blurry because the lens or the cornea is deformed.

-Lazy eye is only rarely caused by an eye disorder.
-Eye disorders that can cause lazy eye include cataracts, a droopy eyelid (called ptosis) or an eye that does not have a lens (aphakia).
+Lazy eye is only rarely caused by another eye disorder.
+Eye disorders that can cause lazy eye include a cloudy lens at birth (congenital cataracts), a droopy eyelid (called ptosis) or a missing eye lens (aphakia) at birth.

 There are several tests that eye doctors can do to find out whether a child has amblyopia:

-- A slight squint isn’t always visible to the naked eye.
-To tell whether a child has a squint, the position of their eyes can be measured – for instance, with a test in which the eyes are covered one after the other.
+Covering one eye: A slight squint isn’t always visible to the naked eye.
+To tell whether a child has a squint, the position of their eyes can be measured – for instance, with a test in which the eyes are covered one at a time.
 The doctor then checks whether the other eye moves.

 These tests are generally safe.
-Eye drops are typically used to dilate (open) the pupils before examining the eyes with a retinoscope.
-The eye drops may cause skin irritations or burning in the eyes.
+Depending on the equipment used, eye drops are typically given to dilate (open) the pupils before examining the eyes with a retinoscope.
+The eye drops occasionally cause skin irritations or burning in the eyes.

-Specialists believe that eyesight mainly develops in our first 5 years of life.
+Specialists believe that eyesight mainly develops in the first five years of life.
 They think that lazy eye should be detected and treated as early as possible in order to avoid lifelong vision problems, as well as problems at school and in the child's social development.

 Lazy eye can’t be fixed instantly by putting on glasses that correct the problem.
-But there are a number of different ways to improve vision in the weaker eye, or at least to help make sure that the problem doesn't get worse over time.
-Treatment might only be needed for a few weeks, but sometimes it has to continue for quite a long time to get good results.
+But there are a number of different ways to improve vision in the weaker eye – for instance with glasses, an eye patch on the stronger eye, or with eye drops.
+Treatment might only be needed for a few weeks.

 If another eye problem (e.g. a droopy eyelid) is causing the lazy eye, that problem is treated first.